Sametle06/one_by_one_clustering/README.md

 ![deep_figure](https://user-images.githubusercontent.com/37181660/107858387-f7411080-6e44-11eb-919e-b0941540c839.PNG)

 With this method, clustering the large dataset can be applicable without considering symmetric distance matrices or large graph constructions to find centers.
-Also, since it provide different distance functions it can be applied number kind of data.
+Also, since it provide different distance functions it can be applied any kind of data.